Western Seat/Reining Seat Equitation

 The Western Seat/Reining Seat rider should give the appearance of control,

 and performance of the horse.
-However, riders are being judged and the
+However, it is the riders who are being judged, and the

 performance of the horse is not considered more important than the method

-control or smoothness.
-Riders should, however, show authority and show to
+achieved.
+Riders should, show authority and show to

 the best of their ability.

-a necktie, kerchief or bolo tie or brooch; trousers or pants; (a one-piece
+a necktie, kerchief or bolo tie or brooch, trousers or pants, or a one-piece

 long-sleeved equitation suit is acceptable provided it includes any type